 Summer study programs are a popular way for K-State College of Agriculture students to gain international experience.
 The College of Agriculture has a student exchange agreement with ESA Purpan, in Toulouse, France.
 College of Agriculture students have also completed recent summer study programs coordinated by the Office of International Programs in the Czech Republic, Honduras, Mexico, and Costa Rica.
 Recent international internships have included students in Scotland, Guatemala, New Zealand, Mexico, Sweden, Russia, and Paraguay.

 The semester abroad programs offer K-State College of Agriculture students the best opportunity to fully experience and understand the culture of their host country.
 The College of Agriculture currently has 20 international collaborative agreements with universities in other countries.
 Recent semester abroad programs have taken our students to Australia, Mexico, New Zealand, Spain, Costa Rica, the Czech Republic, and Ireland.
 For more information on semester abroad programs, contact the Office of International Programs.

 To encourage and provide partial financial support for student experiences in other countries, the K-State College of Agriculture offers several travel scholarships on a competitive basis.
 Students considering group study tours, summer study programs and semester abroad programs are eligible to apply.

 Several scholarship funds have been established to support College of Agriculture students who study abroad.
 To apply for these scholarships, complete the application and send a hard copy of the application and a resume to Don Boggs, 117 Waters Hall, Kansas State University, Manhattan, Kansas 66506-4008 two months prior to your trip.
 The International Agricultural Advisory Committee reviews the applications and announces the scholarship awards in late March.

-The scholarship application for students interested in studying abroad in the College of Agriculture can be found here.
+Here is the scholarship application for students interested in studying abroad in the College of Agriculture.